 What is heel pain ?

-There are many conditions around the heel and podiatrists suggest that all heel pain should be classed as plantar heel pain until a firm diagnosis is made.
-Plantar fasciitis, bursitis, stress fractures, S1 radiculopathy, nerve entrapments and cysts are conditions around the bottom of your heel which our team of podiatrists assess and manage.
+Podiatrists suggest that all heel pain should be classed as plantar heel pain, until a firm diagnosis is made.
+Plantar fasciitis, bursitis, stress fractures, S1 radiculopathy, nerve entrapments and cysts are all conditions around the bottom of your heel which our team of podiatrists assess and manage.

 The most common cause of plantar heel pain ( fasciitis/fasciopathy ) relates to faulty structure of the foot and overuse.
 For example, people who have problems with their arches, either flexible overly flat feet or high-arched feet, are more prone to developing plantar heel pain.
 Wearing non-supportive footwear on hard, flat surfaces puts abnormal strain on the plantar fascia and can also lead to plantar fasciitis.
 This is particularly evident when one’s job requires long hours on the feet.
 Obesity may also contribute to plantar fasciitis.
 It is also a very common running and sporting injury.